 The Witch-king then returned to Minas Morgul and resumed the role of commander of Sauron’s armies.

-In the battle of Pelennor fields, Éowyn managed to slay his Fell Beast just before it could feast on King Theoden’s restrained body.
+In the battle of Pelennor fields, Éowyn slayed his Fell Beast just before it could feast on King Theoden’s restrained body.

 Then she confronted him and almost lost, but just before the Witch King could deal his fatal blow, Meriadoc Brandybuck stabbed him from behind, distracting him. Éowyn then stabbed him in the head.

 Harming the Witch-King was almost impossible because of his magic because any weapon that touched him would have been disintegrated and his wielder would become fatally poisoned.
-But the swords that they used were enchanted Barro Blades, made specifically to surpass his defenses.
+But the swords they used enchanted Barro Blades, explicitly made to surpass his defenses.

 Unlike the other Nazgûl, his vision wasn’t affected by sunlight, and he did not fear rivers… Although he should definitely have.